marmelab/react-admin/docs/Resource.md

 ## Nested Resources

 React-admin doesn't support nested resources, but you can use [the `children` prop](#children) to render a custom component for a given sub-route.
-For instance, to display a list of posts for a given user:
+For instance, to display a list of songs for a given artist:

 ```jsx
 import { Admin, Resource } from 'react-admin';